jsguy/cleartrace/README.md

 As you can see, in JSON format, we get all the details - you can use this to create graphs or export the data for a dashboard, etc...

-**NOTE:** Run the tool on the commandline for more details on how to use it.
+**NOTE:** Run the tool on the commandline for more details on how to use it, theres also the option to execute bespoke reports, see /lib/reports/memoryleak.report.js for an example.